 As an entrepreneur-turned-venture capitalist, Michael Skok has enjoyed collaborating with innovators on their planned ventures and helping them explore their value propositions.
 However, many entrepreneurs lose out, due to never truly articulating a compelling value proposition.
 Establishing a substantive value proposition is critical if you want to start the journey from your “idea” to building a successful company.

 In this lecture of Startup Secrets, Building a Competitive Value Proposition, we lay out one of the first stages of creating a new venture: defining, evaluating, and building a compelling value proposition.
 See the slides below and video above, followed by a brief synopsis.

-(Note that the synopsis below accompanies the video and slides as an illustration for key concepts such as qualifying with “blac” and white. and gain/pain ratios, etc.)
+(Note that the synopsis below accompanies the video and slides as an illustration for key concepts such as qualifying with BLAC and white, your Gain/Pain Ratios, and more)

 In one of its simplest forms, a value proposition can be like a positioning statement that explains what benefit you provide for who and how you do it uniquely well.
 It describes your target buyer, the problem you solve, and why you’re distinctly better than the alternatives.

 As you set out to create your compelling value proposition, consider the following four steps: Define, Evaluate, Measure, and Build.

-DEFINE the problem set to help vet whether it’s a problem worth solving
+DEFINE the problem to help vet whether it’s a problem worth solving

 A fellow inventor, Charles Kettering, once said:

 A problem well stated is a problem half solved

 Yet, many entrepreneurs make the same mistake of diving headlong into the solution before really understanding the problem they’re looking to solve.
 In addition: if you’re not solving a valuable problem, you’re unlikely to build any great value.
 But problems come in many forms.
 Some are even latent and aspirational, yet can unlock tremendous value when exposed.

 A significant part of defining a value proposition involves what Startup Secrets calls the 4Us.
 If you find yourself answering a definitive yes to the majority of the following questions, then you are on the right path toward a compelling value proposition.
 If not, consider re-evaluating and revising your new venture.